dsc-courses/dsc10-2022-wi/syllabus.md

 - A01: Monday 7-7:50PM
 - B01: Monday 6-6:50PM

-For at least the first two weeks of the quarter, discussions will be held on Zoom (see the [Calendar](../calendar) or the course homepage for the link).
-Once campus resumes in-person instruction, both discussion sections will be held in **Center Hall 105 📍**.
+**As of January 31st**, you can attend lecture in two ways:
+- By attending in-person at **Center Hall 105**
+- By attending remotely via Zoom (see the course homepage or [Calendar](../Calendar) for the link)

 You can attend either discussion section, but if (physical) space fills up, priority will be given to students officially enrolled in that section.

 **All lecture and discussion sections will be recorded and posted.** Recordings will be linked on the course homepage.
 If you are able, you are encouraged to attend lectures and discussions synchronously to ask questions and to participate in concept-check polls and discussion.